 Some of the people who'll start smiling at you first and help you get where you're going are the volunteers at Intermountain Medical Center.

 There are 370 volunteers based across the campus, and they include men and women of all ages; some are retired, some are college students and every summer, some are teenagers.
-You'll notice them in their distinctive royal blue jackets.
+You'll notice them in their distinctive light green jackets.

 What kinds of services do the volunteers provide?